Other Names: Tosa Ken, Tosa, Japanese Fighting Dog, Japanese Tosa

 Personality and Temperament:

-A Tosa Inu outside of Japan is a drastically different dog to one bred in its native country.
+A Tosa Inu outside of Japan is a drastically different dog from one bred in its native country.

 Worldwide breeders focus on larger dogs, whereas Japanese Tosas can be around half the size.

-However, because the Tosa is controlled in a number of countries, getting hold of one can be quite difficult.
+However, because the Tosa is controlled in many countries, getting hold of one can be quite difficult.

 Check out the Basic Japanese Dog Commands Article Now!

-However, a Tosa will be happy to play with older children and will form strong emotional bonds with every member of the family.
+However, a Tosa will be happy to play with older children and form strong emotional bonds with every family member.

-Similarly, Tosa Inus are generally fine around other animals, although the breed does retain quite a strong prey instinct.
+Similarly, Tosa Inus are generally fine around other animals, although the breed retains a strong prey instinct.

-However, a Tosa will easily feel threatened by some actions, so owners should just be careful to manage the dog properly while out walking.
+However, a Tosa will easily feel threatened by some actions, so owners should carefully manage the dog while out walking.

-A Tosa that goes too long with human attention can become destructive or depressed.
+A Tosa that goes too long with human attention can become destructive or depressing.

 A Tosa should be watched carefully during hot summer months and only exercised during the coolest parts of the day.